heheleo/algo25/content/Unit 3/Algorithm Implementations/Graph-related algorithms/PageRank.md

 PageRank is an algorithm used to rank web pages.
-PageRank is designed and used by Google.
-PageRank outputs a probability distribution used to represent the likelihood that a person randomly clicking on links will arrive at any particular page, and so the sum of PageRank of all web pages is equal to 1.
+PageRank outputs a probability distribution used to represent the likelihood that a person randomly clicking on links will arrive at any particular page.
 The underlying assumption is that more important websites are likely to receive more links from other websites.
+## Properties
+- sum of the PageRank value of all web pages is equal to 1
 ## Sink nodes
 If the imaginary person reaches a webpage which has no outgoing links (sink nodes), they randomly go to any web page (implemented by adding a directed edge from sink node to all other nodes, with equal probability).
 ## Damping factor
 PageRank takes into account that a person clicking links will eventually stop clicking.
-The probability, at any step, that the person will continue following links is the *damping factor* $d$.
+The probability, at any step, that the person will **continue following links** is the *damping factor* $d$.
 The probability that they instead just to any other random page is $1-d$.
-It is generally set around $0.85$, and is modelled around the average user using their browser's bookmark feature.[^1]
+It is generally set around $0.85$.[^1]
 ## Formula
 The formula for the PageRank value of a node is
 $$